 From random facts to courses from top universities, the Internet is full of places to learn.
-The key is knowing where to find that information.
-HelpTeaching.com offers a large selection of free online self-paced lessons for math, science, and English, but there are many other resources out there as well.
+The key is knowing where to find them.
+HelpTeaching.com offers a large selection of free online self-paced lessons for math, science, social studies, and English, but there are many other resources out there as well.
 We have gathered links to help kids in grades pre-K through sixth grade learn online.
-The 75 resources are organized by type (videos, online courses, reference materials, and more).
+The 70+ resources are organized by type (videos, online courses, reference materials, and more).
 Kids can learn by exploring these resources on their own or teachers can incorporate them into lessons to help enhance learning in the classroom.

 |Videos||Courses & Lessons|